DaveTrev/p4-Django-diary/README.md

 Before deployment on Heroku, two files need to be created and be up to date, a `requirements.txt` file and a `Procfile`.

 - The `requirements.txt` file is created by executing the following command in the terminal window: ` pip3 freeze --local > requirements.txt`.
 A file with all requirements will be created.
-- Then create a file named `Procfile` and insert the following code: `web: gunicorn worldtravels.wsgi`, with no empty lines after it.
+- Then create a file named `Procfile` and insert the following code: `web: gunicorn p4_django_diary.wsgi`, with no empty lines after it.
 - Then make sure to push these files to your repository.

 **Creating Heroku App**